Select Page

 Practical Rationale and Personal Experience

 When travelling to England, I initially took a more cautious stance on wiping over cloth socks.
-However, I noticed the difficulty Muslims faced washing their feet in public settings—offices, universities, airports, and similar communal areas—leading some to miss prayers.
+However, I noticed the difficulty Muslims faced washing their feet in public places—offices, universities, airports, and other communal areas—leading some to miss prayers.
 Reflecting on Islam’s principle of taysir (ease) and reviewing the scholarly evidence, I concluded that wiping over cloth socks is permissible.

 This ruling brought considerable relief to many people, making it easier to maintain ablutions and consistently observe the five daily prayers on time, especially while at work or travelling.